brokestorm/galgos/README.md

 ## Welcome to Galgo's Minions Repository

- If you aren't from galgos, them probably there's nothing worth here.
+ If you aren't from galgos, then probably there's nothing worth here.